+ANSSI.O.Prot-TSF-Confidentiality

-ANSSI.O.Prot-TSF- Protection of the confidentiality of the TSF: Confidentiality loaded on open samples.
+Protection of the confidentiality of the TSF:

-The TOE must provide protection against disclosure of confidential operations of the Security IC (loader, memory management unit, ...) through the use of a dedicated code
+The TOE must provide protection against disclosure of confidential operations of the Security IC (loader, memory management unit, ...) through the use of a dedicated code loaded on open samples.